There are a number of Australian Standards that you should be aware of when shopping for a new poly rainwater tank:

 Note: There are manufacturers who will promote and sell polyethylene water tanks that are not certified to AS4766:2006.
 Non-certified tanks are often cheaper since manufacturing expenses are reduced through not paying for certification and audits.

-- Purchasing your tank from ISO 90001 certified manufacturer means you can be ensured of a quality product produced by consistent, transparent and traceable manufacturing process.
+- Purchasing your tank from a ISO 90001 certified manufacturer means you can be ensured of a quality product produced by consistent, transparent and traceable manufacturing process.

 How the Plumbing Standards Apply